HL7/davinci-deqm/source/pages/vte1.md

 ## Graph of VTE-1 Resources

 In this section we list resource graph diagrams for 7 clinical scenarios that meet the VTE-1 measure.
+Note that overlapping boxes in the diagrams represents a choice of one the resources.

 ### Option 1: Measure Report Using MedicationAdministration
 {:.no_toc}